 In consultation with the Office of Science and Technology Policy (OSTP), OMB issued on December 16, 2004, its ‘‘Final Information Quality Bulletin for Peer Review’’ (the Bulletin).
 70 FR 2664 (January 14, 2005).
 The Bulletin establishes that certain scientific information shall be peer reviewed by qualified specialists before it is disseminated by the Federal government, including influential scientific information related to agency regulatory actions.
 The purpose of the Bulletin is to enhance the quality and credibility of the government’s scientific information.
 Under the Bulletin, EIA’s CBECS and RECS are ‘‘influential scientific information,” which the Bulletin defines as ‘‘scientific information that the agency reasonably can determine will have or does have a clear and substantial impact on important public policies or private sector decisions.’’
 70 FR 2664, 2667 (January 14, 2005).
 The Academy recommendations have been peer reviewed pursuant to section II.2 of the Bulletin.
 Both surveys are peer reviewed internally within EIA and other DOE offices before they are published.
 In addition, both surveys are subject to public comment that EIA addresses before finalizing CBECS and RECS.

-VI.
-Congressional Notification

-As required by 5 U.S.C.
-801, DOE will report to Congress on the promulgation of this rule prior to its effective date.
-The report will state that it has been determined that the rule is not a “major rule” as defined by 5 U.S.C.
-804(2).

-VII.
-Approval of the Office of the Secretary

-The Secretary of Energy has approved publication of today’s final rule.

 List of Subjects in 10 CFR Parts 433 and 435